Learning-based Multi-agent Race Strategies in Formula 1: Reinforcement learning setup

-where $c_\mathrm{win}$ is a constant winner reward, chosen to be approximately one order of magnitude smaller than the cumulative reward.
-Maximizing the cumulative reward therefore corresponds primarily to minimizing the race time, with winning as a secondary objective.
+where $c_\mathrm{win}$ is a constant winner reward, chosen to be approximately in the same order of magnitude as the cumulated step reward.
+Maximizing the total reward therefore corresponds to the similar goals of winning and increasing the distance from the opponent, without the drawbacks of sparse reward functions.
+This results in a non-zero-sum game.
 The discount factor is set to $\gamma = 1$.

+Each module within the agent architecture is trained with a distinct reward function aligned with its specific scope.
+While the underlying \gls{sa} policy is trained to minimize race time, the interaction module is dedicated to handle the interaction with the opponent.
+This modular training ensures that the agent achieves a competitive baseline performance while managing multi-agent dynamics.

 Since the process satisfies the Markov property, by definition the transition probability satisfies

 for all $k$.
 Finally, the finite-horizon \gls{mdp}

 formalizes the race strategy optimization problem considering the competitor's interaction.